yogendra-badaadata/dbt-snowflake-project/README.md

 This will compile the SQL queries and build two tables in Snowflake:
 - `DBT_SEMANTIC_TEST.PUBLIC.USERS` (Filtered list of valid users)
 - `DBT_SEMANTIC_TEST.PUBLIC.ORDERS` (Completed orders joined with user attributes via the `ref()` function)

+---

+## CI/CD Semantic Risk Check

+This project has GitHub Actions integrated via the `Semantic Risk` workflow to scan pull requests for SQL differences.

+* **Triggering:** The check runs on pull requests.
+It automatically runs `git diff` to locate changed SQL models under `models/`.
+* **Execution:** If any SQL files changed, it runs a semantic difference compilation to check for risk anomalies (such as query performance or logic changes) and posts results directly to your PR comments.
+* **Skipping:** If only non-SQL files (like this `README.md`) are changed, the action detects it instantly and skips the check, completing successfully in 0 seconds.